African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Carefully seperate the new plants and transfer them into individual pots.

-Position the set up in warm, brightly-lit place and maintain the soil moist through out.
+Position the set up in warm, well-lit place and maintain the soil moist through out.

 Allow the new African Violet plants to be well established before transplanting after which you can begin routine care.